Abelian group actions and hypersmooth equivalence relations: Preliminaries

 A \emph{topological group} is a group $G$ together with a topology on $G$ such that the group operation and inverse function are continuous, and a \emph{Polish group} is a topological group whose topology is Polish.
 More generally, a \emph{standard Borel group} is a group $G$ together with a standard Borel structure such that the group operations are Borel.
 So all Polish groups are standard Borel groups, and any Borel subgroup of a Polish group is a standard Borel group.
 However, not all standard Borel groups are Polish groups since there may not exist a Polish topology which induces the Borel structure while at the same time making the operations continuous.

-By \emph{orbit equivalence relation} we mean an equivalence relation on a standard Borel space where the equivalence classes are precisely the orbits of a Borel action on the space by a standard Borel group, i.e., an orbit equivalence relation $E$ on $X$ is such that there exists such a group $G$ and a Borel action $(g,x)\mapsto g\cdot x$ where $x\, E\, y\iff \exists g\in G\, \text{ s.t. } y=g\cdot x\,$.
+By \emph{orbit equivalence relation}\footnote{One should note that the term ``orbit equivalence relation'' more commonly refers to an action of a Polish group in the literature, and in fact any analytic equivalence relation is the orbit equivalence relation of \emph{some} standard Borel group (but not necessarily of a Polish group).} we mean an equivalence relation on a standard Borel space where the equivalence classes are precisely the orbits of a Borel action on the space by a standard Borel group, i.e., an orbit equivalence relation $E$ on $X$ is such that there exists such a group $G$ and a Borel action $(g,x)\mapsto g\cdot x$ where $x\, E\, y\iff \exists g\in G\, \text{ s.t. } y=g\cdot x\,$.
 In the case when $E$ is an orbit equivalence relation on $X$ given by a Borel action of some group $G$, we will often summarize the situation by writing $E$ instead as $E^X_G$.

 In the case where the acting group is Polish, Becker and Kechris provide the following powerful theorem. \begin{theorem} \emph{(Becker--Kechris, \cite{becker_kechris})} Given a Borel action of a Polish group $G$ on a standard Borel space $X$, there exists a Polish topology on $X$ so that the action is continuous. \end{theorem}